 NOTE 1: The determination of the target AF for the target DNAI and the AF migration to the target AF are out of the scope of this release.

 4e.
-The AF replies to Nnef_TrafficInfluence_Notify by invoking Nnef_TrafficInfluence_AppRelocationInfo service operation either immediately or after any required application relocation in the target DNAI is completed.
+The AF invokes Nnef_TrafficInfluence_update service operation either immediately or after any required application relocation in the target DNAI is completed.
 AF includes N6 traffic routing details corresponding to the target DNAI.

-AF may reply in negative e.g. if the AF determines that the application relocation cannot be completed successfully on time.
+AF may reply with a negative Ack by invoking Nnef_TrafficInfluence_AppRelocationInfo e.g. if the AF determines that the application relocation cannot be completed successfully on time.

-If the AF instance change happens in step 4d, the AF includes the indication of AF change, target AF ID and notification target address of the target AF in the Nnef_TrafficInfluence_AppRelocationInfo message.
+If the AF instance change happens in step 4d, the target AF invokes Nnef_TrafficInfluence_Create and may include the indication of AF change.

 4f.
-When the NEF receives Nnef_TrafficInfluence_AppRelocationInfo, the NEF triggers the appropriate Nsmf_EventExposure_AppRelocationInfo message.
+When the NEF receives Nnef_TrafficInfluence_Create / update, the NEF triggers the step 3a as in figure 4.3.6.2-1 or step 2 of figure 4.3.6.4-1 if targeting an individual UE by a UE address.